bs3dev/jwt-refresh-token/README.md

     }
 });

-// Registers a custom implementation of IUserRepository used to validate credentials and retrieve the userId,
+// Registers a custom implementation of ICredentialRepository used to validate credentials and retrieve the userId,
-// which is later assigned to the ClaimTypes.NameIdentifier in the generated JWT. builder.Services.AddScoped<IUserRepository, UserRepository>();
+// which is later assigned to the ClaimTypes.NameIdentifier in the generated JWT. builder.Services.AddScoped<ICredentialRepository, CredentialRepository>();

 // 🔐 Secure JWT Authentication Configuration
 builder.Services.AddAuthentication("Bearer")